-· Range has established civic engagement programs that are designed to have long-term positive impacts on organizations within our core operating footprint.
+Range has established civic engagement programs that are designed to have long-term positive impacts on organizations within our core operating footprint.
 The Range corporate partnership platform takes a long-term perspective and aims to build relationships with those who seek to enhance the standard of living in our community.
 This platform is supported by direct monetary investments, collaborations with our non-profit partners and a robust employee volunteerism program.
+Our commitment is driven by our active employee base.